• Skip to primary navigation

 Raw egg

 Sourcing raw eggs from your own chickens or a local farmer is always my recommendation.
+The next question is: How to make a raw egg safe to eat?
 If you are concerned about salmonella or other pathogens, then wash the egg shell with soap and water.
 If you don’t intend to use it straight way, keep in the fridge until you are ready.
 Pathogens live on the outside of the egg shell.
 The contents within an egg are sterile, this allows for life to form properly if it had been fertilized.
 Therefore, any risk of contamination is on the shell itself.
-If you are concerned, then reduce that risk if the egg is covered in chicken poop by washing it with soap and warm water.
+If you are concerned, then reduce that risk by washing it with soap and warm water.
+Alternatively, you could use pasteurized eggs and this would be a much more sure way to not get salmonella.
+However, I prefer and use raw eggs from my own chickens and local farms and opt to just wash them if they are dirty and I intend to use them in their raw state.
+Use your discernment and best practices for your home.

 Lemon juice